paperclip-ui/legacy-paperclip/packages/paperclip-visual-editor/README.md

 ⚠️ note -- need to build tooling out of necessity.
 Will create UI around that.

+Goals:

+  - Help with refactorability & re-usability of components

 TODOS:

 - [ ] Grid view of all components in project directory